SharedSmally/doc/jmx.md

 Explicitly setting these will stop RMI from picking random ports.
 Setting them to the same value will make sure it opens less ports to listen on.

+The third port is used by the Java Attach API.
+It is what JConsole uses for connecting to "Local Process".

 ### MBean

 An MXBean is a type of MBean that references only a predefined set of data types.
 The MBean is usable by any client, including remote clients, without any requirement that the client have access to model-specific classes representing the types of your MBeans.
 MXBeans provide a convenient way to bundle related values together, without requiring clients to be specially configured to handle the bundles.